Tax-wise Giving

 Giving from Investment Accounts

 If you’re over 70 ½, a qualified charitable contribution (QCD) from an IRA could be the most cost-effective way for you to give.
 Once you reach 70½, you and your spouse can each arrange for transfers directly from your IRA to a qualified charity such as Osprey Wilds, without paying income tax on the withdrawal.
-Transfers can be as much as $100,000, and inflation indexing will begin taking effect in 2024.
+Transfers can be as much as $100,000, and inflation indexing began taking effect in 2024.
 This gift option provides tax savings to donors even if they do not itemize deductions.
 Instead of taking a charitable income tax deduction for the gift, you can exclude the distribution from your income.

 The QCD has also been expanded to allow planned gifts.
 Individuals may make a one-time transfer of up to $50,000, couples up to $100,000, to fund a charitable trust or charitable gift annuity.